gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **country\_of\_origin**: `any`

-- The country of origin for the product
+- The country of origin for the product.

 ***